Connect from Laravel to Neon

 Configure the connection

 .env file in your Laravel app, and replace all the database credentials.

 <hostname>the hostname of the branch's compute endpoint.
 The hostname has an

 <dbname>is the name of the database.
 The default Neon database is

 <user>is the database user.

-You can find all of the connection details listed above, except for your password, in the Connection Details widget on the Neon Dashboard.
+You can find all of the connection details listed above in the Connection Details widget on the Neon Dashboard.
 For more information, see Connect from any application.
-If you have misplaced your password, see Reset a password.